GLOWMONSTERR/logviewer/README.md

 is available for your Python version.
 Fix it with either option below, then rerun `py -3.11 -m pipenv install`:

 - **Install the Microsoft C++ Build Tools.** Download the "Build Tools for Visual Studio" from
-  <https://visualstudio.microsoft.com/visual-cpp-build-tools/>, run the installer, and select the
+  <https://visualstudio.microsoft.com/visual-cpp-build-tools/>.
+These tools are separate from
-  "Desktop development with C++" workload.
+  Visual Studio Code—installing VS Code alone will not provide the compiler.
+Run the installer and select the "Desktop development with C++" workload.
 After installation, close and reopen PowerShell so the new environment variables load.
 - **Or install a matching Python interpreter that already has a compatible wheel.** For example, the 64-bit Python 3.11 installer from python.org ships wheels for `httptools 0.5.0`, so `py -3.11 -m pipenv install` succeeds without needing extra build tools.